ctimmer/simple-db/README.md

 __read_row (table_name, key)__
 - Read a row for the specified table/key
 - None is returned if the key does not exist

+__read_columns (table_name, key, column_list)__
+- Read a row for the specified table/key
+- None is returned if the key does not exist
+- Returns only those column values from column list

 __first_row (table_name, key)__
 - Returns first row with a pk >= key in table